hellosunking/Ktrim/README.md

                    Phred 33 ('!') and Phred 64 ('@') are the most widely used scoring system while quality scores start from 35 ('#') in the FASTQ files is also common

-  -s size          Minimum read size to be kept for alignment (default: 36)
+  -s size          Minimum read size to be kept after trimming (default: 36)

   -k kit           Specify the sequencing kit to use built-in adapters
                    Currently supports 'Illumina' (default), 'Nextera', 'Transposase' and 'BGI'